oangelo/HomeAutomation/README.md

-The objective of this project is to add sensor and actuators to a house, in order to be possible to control it, but not just this, the system should gather some data in order to make possible for the user to take decisions driven by data about his environment.
-Knowing the ambient noise, temperature, humidity and other quantities, all day long, it is possible to make smart decisions to make home a better place.
+The objective of this project is to add sensor and actuators to a house, in order to be possible to control it, but not just this, the system should gather some data in order to make possible for the user to take decisions driven by informations about his environment.
+Knowing the ambient noise, temperature, humidity and other quantities, all day long, it is possible to take smart decisions to make home a better place.

 My intent is to build a circuit for: